mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 This warning shows up because React Native ships with a version of `babel-jest` (or other packages, depending on what your warning says) that is different from the one used by Create React App.

 The warning itself will point you to several possible fixes.
-The two options I would suggest you to try are:
+The two options I would suggest you try are:

 - Ignore this check by adding `SKIP_PREFLIGHT_CHECK=true` to a `.env` file at the root of your project.
 This will force `react-script` to use the dependency versions set in your `package.json` instead of the ones required by Create React App.
 Most of the time these errors are caused by a slightly different version of `babel-jest` or `jest` that can still be compatible with the versions you were using in your React Native app — which is why this solution will likely work.
 - Or uninstall the incriminated dependencies and run again `npm install` or `yarn install`.
 This will make your React Native app use the dependencies shipped with Create React App.